Compare business credit cards with balance transfer facilities

 How to manage a business balance transfer credit card

 - Make timely payments.
-A lot of credit card providers allow you to sign up for direct debits, making paying your credit card bill one less thing on your business’s monthly to-do list.
+A lot of credit card providers allow you to sign up for direct debits, which makes paying your credit card bill one less thing on your business’s monthly to-do list.

 - If possible, avoid using your card to make new purchases.
 If you got the business balance transfer credit card to pay off your business’s debt faster and more cheaply, try to avoid using the card for new purchases until after you’ve paid down the balance.